Francesco-Nasoni/DFT-Helium-Atom/README.md

 This is implemented by the `get_V_h` function in `source/dft_potentials.py`.

-Using the Laplacian in sphericla coordinates:
+Using the Laplacian in spherical coordinates:

 $$
 \nabla ^2 V_H ​= \frac{1}{r}\frac{d^2}{dr^2}​(rV_H​).